nanlabs/terraform-aws-starter/README.md

 - **GitHub Actions Integration:** The boilerplate comes with preconfigured GitHub Actions workflows that provide linting, security checks, and more.
 This integration enables automated checks and validation of your Terraform code, ensuring adherence to coding standards and identifying potential security vulnerabilities early in the development process.

-  - Pull Request validation with [Danger](https://danger.systems/js).
+  - Pull Request validation with [Danger](https://danger.systems/js), markdown linting and more!
-  - Markdown linting.
   - Shell Scripting linting with [ShellCheck](https://www.shellcheck.net).
   - Terraform Format validation with [Terraform Fmt](https://www.terraform.io/docs/commands/fmt.html).
   - Terraform Security validation with [Terraform Security](https://github.com/aquasecurity/tfsec).